 - A monthly stipend for the study period

 - Health insurance (basic coverage through a group plan)

 Required supporting documents should be uploaded electronically and directly to the online application.
-These documents include – a CV, Statement of Purpose, Transcripts, Passport Identification Page, three (3) letters of recommendation and the Nominating Institution Verification form (as required).
-Submission of letters of recommendation electronically is strongly encouraged and is a convenient, preferred and secure means of supporting an application.
+These documents include – a CV, Statement of Purpose, Transcripts, Passport Identification Page, two (2) letters of recommendation and the Nominating Institution Verification form.
+Submission of letters of recommendation electronically is required and is a convenient, preferred and secure means of supporting an application.
 For this reason, the online application will allow recommenders’ information to be added and an email with the applicant’s specific identifying information will be sent to each recommender/referee which allows for direct submission.
 It is the duty of the applicant to request the recommendation, prior to completing the request in the Fulbright application.
-Referees should be aware of the applicant’s academic performance and willing to assess academic potential for further studies.
+Referees should be directly aware of the applicant’s academic performance and willing to assess academic potential for further studies.
 The referee should also have knowledge of the type of degree the applicant wants to pursue and the specific area of study.
 Applicants should discuss any such details with the referee and allow adequate time for consideration, preparation and submission of the required letter of recommendation by the referee.
 Ask the referee to save and keep the letter because some universities may require direct submission by the referee to their admissions committee.

 Questions or concerns from applicants or referees about the Fulbright Faculty Development Program grant should be sent to email@example.com